-The Diagnostic and Statistical Manual of Mental Disorders devotes a full section to bipolar disorders.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) devotes a full section to bipolar disorders.
 It describes them as distinct illnesses—things you do or do not have.
 Experts know this is an oversimplification.
 Like nearly all mental health conditions, “bipolar" is a spectrum.

 Within the spectrum are successful, well-adjusted people whom no one would describe as having a “disorder” and people so severely impaired that they can never lead normal lives.